Inside My Digital Sketchbook: Skeeva

 The cool thing about keeping a digital sketchbook is that over time, you notice your visual identity shift naturally, something you might not necessarily notice without holding up old work against the new.
 I started my journey with some strange, surreal abstract art, then I transitioned to space art, sci-fi mandalas, friendly monsters and horrifying creatures, futuristic environments (in that order) and now I’m into super detailed, decorative, contemporary-dark-cyberpunk’ish art, I guess?!
 Can’t even imagine where my thoughts will lead me in a month’s time 🙂

-Skeeva Art Evolution 01 - Nerd Blog - Inside My Digital Sketchbook: Skeeva
+Skeeva Art Evolution 01 - NERD Blog - Inside My Digital Sketchbook: Skeeva

 What software is used?